 Bellewood was a school that required a solution because it was 235 students over capacity with 11 portables and green space being an issue.
 Central was the solution and in 2018-2019 a phased in approach to FI was implemented at Central starting with only JK.
 Bellewood's previous eastern boundary now feeds into Central which has increased in enrolment while Bellewood has declined.
-Central is near capacity while Bellewood is down to 4 portables on site.
+Central is at capacity with 1 portable while Bellewood is down to 2 portables on site.